Here's Everything You Can Do In Metro Vancouver This Weekend

 Visit Burnaby Village Museum

-Burnaby’s outdoor museum recently reopened, so you can return to the 1920’s.
+Burnaby’s outdoor museum has reopened, so you can return to the 1920’s.
 Burnaby Village Museum’s carousel will remain closed, however, but of course there’s plenty more to do.

 - When: Now open, 11 am-4:30 pm